Key Takeaways

 - its openness to international visitors.

-Population, language and climate
+Population, Language and Climate

 Cluj-Napoca has approximately 300,000 inhabitants.
 Romanian is the official language, and the national currency is the Romanian Leu (RON).

 Romania is located in the UTC+2 time zone (EET – Eastern European Time).
-The city enjoys a pleasant, moderate continental climate and is situated at an altitude of 410 meters, in the heart of the Transylvanian Depression.
+The city enjoys a pleasant, moderate continental climate and is situated at an altitude of 410 metres, in the heart of the Transylvanian Depression.

 Cluj-Napoca weather forecast for the next 7 days